 Nearly 3,000 colleges and Universities across the country give course credit for CLEP® scores, including Purdue University Calumet.

-PUC accepts CLEP® scores in management, biology, chemistry, math, psychology, sociology and history courses.
+PUC accepts CLEP® scores in a host of areas.
 To see the full CLEP® equivalence score table, please see the Purdue University Calumet academic catalog.